Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 p.then(json => console.log(json))
 ```

-Here you put the promise in the variable `p` and then called the `.then()` method.
-The `.then()` takes a callback function which executed when the promise resolves.
-In this example the promise will resolve when the JSON data is loaded.
+Here you put the promise in the variable `p` and then call the `.then()` method.
+The `.then()` takes a callback function which is executed when the promise resolves.
+In this example, the promise will resolve when the JSON data is loaded.

 The `then()` callback receives the data you are loading.